vvorld/getid-web-sdk/README.md

    - type -> input type
    - name -> input name (key value for the form data)
-   - required -> boolean, is input required or not
-   - validation -> optional function, can be used to validate input value, accepts two args => value(type: any), setError(type: function).
+   - required -> boolean, is input required or not accepts two args => value(type: any), setError(type: function).
 Usage can be found in the example above.

 **_Important note:_**